CS 1113 Microcomputer Applications

 An introduction to game programming focusing on the use of game engines and hardware interactions for input and output.
 Prerequisites: CS 3363.

 CS 3823 Game Programming II

 Intermediate game development.
 Topics are networked games, sound manipulation, and advanced 3D programming.
 Prerequisite: CS 3813, CS 3733.

 Advanced topics in game design, software project management, and the game industry.
 Prerequisite: CS 3823.

 The implementation and testing of a large-scale game in a team environment.
 Prerequisite: CS 4403.

 CS 4523 Advanced Web Systems Development*

 This course explores electronic commerce and applications of Internet technology.
-Topics include electronic data interchange, the Internet and the World Wide Web, and intranets – all with a primary emphasis on business and commercial applications.
-Study of Web site programming including such languages as XML, Java script, VB script, and CGI, and using such tools as Microsoft's Interdev.
-Prerequisites: CS 2163 and CS 3333.
+Topics include electronic data interchange, the Internet and the World Wide Web, and intranets – all with a primary emphasis on business and commercial data-rich applications.
+Study of Web site programming based on contemporary technologies.
+Prerequisites: CS 2163 and CS 2223.